 -Ralph Waldo Emerson

-This quote by Emerson is less about believing in yourself, and more about just being yourself.
-I think they are very closely related though.
-You need to have the confidence that you are good enough in order to be who you want to be.
+This quote by Emerson is less about believing in yourself and more about just being yourself.
+They are very closely related, though.
+You must be confident that you are good enough to be who you want.

 It’s no good being too easily swayed by people’s opinions.
 You have to believe in yourself.

 Everyone has an opinion.
-If you told your idea to ten different people, you’d have ten different ways you can fail.
+If you told your idea to ten different people, you’d have ten different ways you could fail.
 Naysayers run rampant.

-I would have never started Partners in Fire or started pursuing financial independence if I had listened to everyone who told me both things were silly and unachievable.
-My brother told me just last month that relying on online income would be a stupid idea (like relying on the generosity of an employer is any better!).
+I would have never started Partners in Fire or pursued financial independence if I had listened to everyone who told me both things were silly and unachievable.

 You wouldn’t worry so much about what others think of you if you realized how seldom they do.

-I love this quote because so many of us are wrapped up in what others think.
+I love this quote because many of us get wrapped up in what others think.
 The thing is, they usually aren’t thinking of us at all.
-We think they are, because our world revolves around ourselves, but really, their world doesn’t revolve around us.
+We think they are because our world revolves around ourselves, but their world doesn’t revolve around us.

-Life is so much more fulfilling when we realize that no one actually really cares.
+Life is so much more fulfilling when we realize that no one cares.
 We can do what we want and stop worrying about the opinions of others.
-This freedom gives us the opportunity to believe in our own hopes and dreams, and to achieve them.
+This freedom allows us to believe in our hopes and dreams and achieve them.